bi-labor/es-mssql/docs/elasticsearch/exercise4.md

 }
 ```

-Specifying `"size": 0` means that we do not want any matching documents, we only need the aggregation results.
-(There is no search criteria specified here, but there could be.)
+Specifying `"size": 0` means that we do not want any matching documents as we only need the aggregation results.
+(There are no search criteria specified here, but there could be.)

 This query first groups the documents by the `gender` value and then calculates the average of the `salary` values within the groups.

 !!! example "SUBMISSION"
     Based on the results, what is the average salary of women?
 Type your answer into `ex4-c.txt`.
-Include only the number and nothing else in this text file (e.g. `123.45`).
+Include only the number and nothing else in this text file (e.g., `123.45`).
 (You do _not_ need to save the query JSON here.)